pietrodev01/01-Equalizer-Landing-Page/README.md

 - if you have multiple transforms they need to be on one line or else the one below will overwrite the above.
 - to deal with overflow due to negative positions on absolute elements overflox-x needs to be on the HTML element as well as the body element.
 - change to fix bug on github pages
+- used filter to change the color of the apple icon

 ![screenshot](screenshot.png)